StackExchange/dnscontrol/docs/_providers/bind.md

 mathematically impossible in all cases.
 Feel free to file an issue if your format string doesn't work.
 I love a challenge!

-# FYI: SOA Records

-DNSControl assumes that SOA records are managed by the provider.
-Most providers simply generate the SOA record for you and do not permit you to control it at all.
-The BIND provider is unique in that it must emulate what most DNS-as-a-service providers do.

-When DNSControl reads a BIND zonefile:

-* If there was no SOA record, one is created using the `default_soa` settings listed above.
-* When generating a new zonefile, the SOA serial number is updated.

-DNSControl tries to maintain the serial number as yyyymmddvv.
-If the existing serial number is significantly higher it will simply increment the value by 1.

-If you need to edit the SOA fields, the best way is to edit the zonefile directly, then run `dnscontrol preview` and `dnscontrol push` as normal.